ptogias/SOFRITO/README.md

 For questions, reach out to either one of the maintainers

 * *Panagiotis Togias*<br>
-ptogias at outlook.com
+ptogias at outlook dot com

 * *Maria-Theodora Pandi*<br>
-pandimaria17 at gmail.com
+pandimaria17 at gmail dot com

 ### References